nnijat/checkpoint-backend-1/README.md

 * npm install express and body-parser
 * server/index.js
 * listen on port 3001
-* connect to your mlab database
+* connect to your database

 ### Routes
 * create get routes.